 If the common area bills are already quite small, or if the unit owners are more interested in solar to benefit themselves or their tenants directly, then it may make sense to have a solar system installed for each unit.
 At this point, however, there is the question of roof allocation.
 This is a consideration that doesn’t come to mind for most people when they purchase a unit, but one which is sure to arise if one individual owner asks to install a solar system for their unit (unless the units are townhouses).

-If your strata unit gets to this point, you’ll then need to work out how much each section of roof area will translate into in terms of solar panel capacity.
+If your strata committee gets to this point, you’ll then need to work out how much each section of roof area will translate into in terms of solar panel capacity.
 In the end, each system may be quite small (1.5kW–2kW), especially if the building is more than 2-3 stories tall and there’s significantly more floor area than there is roof area.
-In either case, the most financially sensible approach may be to have all of the solar systems installed at the same time and by the same company, as smaller systems tend to be more expensive per watt of capacity than larger ones, and the way to bring down the overall cost would probably be a bulk buy.
+In either case, the most financially sensible approach may be to have all the solar systems installed at the same time and by the same company, as smaller systems tend to be more expensive per watt of capacity than larger ones, and the way to bring down the overall cost would probably be a bulk buy.

-- Provided there is ample viable roof space to go around, each unit has their own solar system, wired up to their own individual meter.
+- Provided there is ample viable roof space to go around, each unit has its own solar system, wired up to their own individual meter.
 This means that there’s no question of whether the benefits of the solar are being shared around in an equitable way, as actual savings will come down to how individuals use energy throughout the day.

 - Each unit may have the option to own their solar PV system separately